databendlabs/opencache/README.md

 - It is possible that an object is evicted but there are still orphan chunks.
   These chunks will be evicted finally since there won't be any access to them.

-The cache replacement policy is an modified version of `LIRS`.
+The cache replacement policy is a modified and simplified version of `LIRS`.

 # API